 Also known as a Grouped Bar Chart or Clustered Bar Chart.

-This variation of a Bar Chart is used when two or more data series need to be plotted all on the same axis and grouped into parent categories.
+This variation of a Bar Chart can be used when two or more data series need to be plotted all on the same axis and grouped into parent categories.

-Like a Bar Chart, the length of each bar on a Multiset Bar Chart is used to show discrete, numerical comparisons amongst categories.
-Each data series is assigned an individual colour or a varying shade of the same colour, in order to distinguish them apart.
-Bars in the same group are placed together and are then spaced apart from each other.
+Like on a Bar Chart, the length of each bar on a Multiset Bar Chart is used to show discrete, numerical comparisons amongst categories.
+Each bar for a data series is assigned a colour to distinguish them apart.
+Bars in the same group are placed together and are then spaced apart from other bar groupings.

-The downside of Multi-set Bar Charts is that they become harder to read the more bars you have in one group.
+The downside of Multiset Bar Charts is that they become harder to read the more bars you have in one group.
 Therefore, you should try to limit the number of bars per group.

 Tools to Generate Visualisation